 If I had been in Nephi’s position, I probably would have balked more than a little at the idea of building a boat meant to carry every person I love across the ocean toward an unknown destination.
 I don’t know how to build a boat!
 Everybody is going to think I’m crazy, and they’re going to leave me here in the wilderness, all by myself.
 This is nuts.

-In reality, that’s how I was responding to the Lord’s call to write a blog.
-I worried so much about my failings as a writer, designer, marketer, whatever that I also failed to see that it’s not about what I think I can do, it’s about what the Lord can do through me.
+In reality, that’s how I was responding to the assignment the Lord had given me.
+I worried so much about my own failings that I also failed to see that it’s not about what I think I can do, it’s about what the Lord can do through me.
 We’re taught repeatedly throughout the scriptures that “with God all things are possible,” and yet, we so often forget that that promise is for each one of us.

 But not Nephi.
 His response was, “If God had commanded me to do all things I could do them.”
 No questions asked.
 He was so confident in that promise that he knew that no matter what the Lord told him to do, he’d be able to do it.